jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

 energy resources in power generation in order to reduce dependence on imported energy;
-(i) To provide for an orderly and transparent Privatization of the assets and liabilities of the NPC;
+(i) To provide for an orderly and transparent Privatization of the assets and liabilities of the NAPOCOR;
 (j) To establish a strong and purely independent regulatory body and system to ensure consumer protection and enhance the competitive operation of the electricity market; and
 (k) To encourage the efficient use of energy and other modalities of Demand Side Management (DSM).

-RULE 3: RESPONSIBILITIES OF THE DOE, ERC, NPC, NEA AND PSALM
+RULE 3: RESPONSIBILITIES OF THE DOE, ERC, NAPOCOR, NEA AND PSALM

 Section 1.
 Responsibilities of the DOE.